thoughtspot/thoughtspot.github.io/_complex-search/about-query-on-query.md

 ## Best practices for using views

 - When creating views, keep in mind the sizing recommendations for worksheets, for the final worksheet that you plan to use in modeling you data.

-- Only users with the [**Can administrate ThoughtSpot** or the **Can manage data** privilege]({{ site.baseurl }}/admin/users-groups/about-users-groups.html) can create views and link them.
-Users that create views should keep in mind best practices for creating a worksheet and the boundaries around the final worksheet size.

 - To be able to join a view with a base table, your installation must be configured to allow this.
 The view cannot have more than 5 tables, and the number of rows in the view cannot exceed 10 million rows.